Killer whale (Orcinus orca)

 Southern Resident killer whales are the only known resident population to occur in the U.S. Southern residents are comprised of three pods: J, K, and L pods.
 The Southern Residentsare considered one "stock" under the Marine Mammal Protection Act (MMPA) and one "distinct population segment" (therefore, "species") under the Endangered Species Act (ESA).

 Their range during the spring, summer, and fall includes the inland waterways of Washington state and the transboundary waters between the United States and Canada.
 Relatively little is known about the winter movements and range of the Southern Resident stock.
-However, in recent years, they have been regularly spotted as far south as central California during the winter months.
+However, in recent years, they have been regularly spotted as far south as central California during the winter months and as far north as Southeast Alaska, through our Northwest Fisheries Science Center's satellite tagging work.

 More information on Southern Residents can be found on our West Coast Region's website.